 |Enables you to invest in the services of a reliable cloud provider for your data security|

 |Puts more stress on in-house IT professionals due to time-consuming tasks||Offers less risk for costly downtime|

 Best Practices for Ensuring Data Security

 As we mentioned in a previous blog post, there are some data security best practices that should be implemented (especially by a cloud hosting provider) to mitigate cloud computing security risks: multi-tiered security, awareness, tracking, and physical security.
 Following these guidelines can help you strategically safeguard mission-critical data.

-- Physical Security: All data centers are protected by a number of layers of security, including multiple layers of electronic building and facility access secured by magnetic locks, 24/7 onsite personnel, monitored and recorded closed-circuit cameras, mantraps, and mandatory identity logging of all outside visitors.
+- Physical Security – All data centers are protected by layers of security, including multiple layers of electronic building and facility access secured by magnetic locks, 24/7 onsite personnel, monitored and recorded closed-circuit cameras, mantraps, and mandatory identity logging of all outside visitors.
 Hosting providers shouldn’t risk compromising your data by allowing companies with poor security practices to share data center resources.
 Demand a provider that performs background checks before allowing customers to host.